 Of course, you can make your own hummus and experiment with your own creative combinations and flavorings.
-But here at Vegan Food Hacks we’re very lazy, and fully endorse the store-bought varieties.
-There are so many varieties and flavors that the product often has its own bay in the supermarket produce section!
+But here at VegKitchen, we’re very lazy and fully endorse the use of store-bought hummus varieties.
+There are so many varieties and flavors of hummus that it often has its own bay in the supermarket produce section!

-A spread for wraps or sandwiches: This one might admittedly be coming straight from Captain Obvious, but for anyone looking for a nice change of pace for wraps or sandwiches, you’ll thank him for the reminder.
-Hummus keeps well on bread and wrappers, but doesn't make them soggy if you pack them up for school or office lunch a few hours later.
-It also helps stick everything together!
+This suggestion might, admittedly, be coming straight from Captain Obvious.
+But for anyone looking for a nice change of pace for wraps or sandwiches, you’ll thank him for the reminder.
+Hummus keeps well on bread and wrappers, and doesn't get soggy when packed up for school or office lunch a few hours later.
+It also helps stick all the sandwich ingredients together!

-Hummus goes well with leafy greens, avocado, bell pepper strips, shredded carrots, leftover cooked grains, and/or other legumes, in a variety of combinations depending on what's in the fridge.
+Hummus goes well with leafy greens, avocado, bell pepper strips, shredded carrots, leftover cooked grains, and other legumes.
+Add variety to your combinations based on what's in your fridge!

-If you want more specifics, see Hummus and Veggie Lavash Wraps, Hummus, Avocado, and Baby Spinach Sandwich, Hummus Wraps with Grains and Greens, and Hummus, Cucumber, and Avocado Wrap.
-But in all these cases, these are so easy that you can just follow the photo rather than the recipe, no need to obsessively measure ingredients.
+If you want more specific recipe instructions, see Hummus and Veggie Lavash Wraps, Hummus, Avocado, and Baby Spinach Sandwich, Hummus Wraps with Grains and Greens, and Hummus, Cucumber, and Avocado Wrap.
+All of these recipes are so easy that you can just follow the photo rather than the recipe—no need to obsessively measure ingredients!

-Extra protein for your vegan bowls: Bowls are all the rage as a one-dish way to serve a well-rounded meal of complex carbs, protein, and veggies (cooked and/or raw).
+Bowls are all the rage as a one-dish way to serve a well-rounded meal of complex carbs, protein, and veggies (cooked and/or raw).
 Bowls are meant to appeal to the eye as well as the palate.
-Simply arrange colorful veggies on a bed of cooked grain; hummus doubles as your protein and your sauce.
+Simply arrange colorful veggies on a bed of cooked grain.
+The hummus doubles as your protein and your sauce!

-On toast: Lately, avocado toast has become a thing.
-This one’s a bit in revers —hummus toast topped off with thick slices of avocado.
+Lately, avocado toast has become a big thing.
+This version's a bit in reverse: hummus toast topped off with thick slices of avocado.
 Their flavor and texture are so compatible, you could say that they’re made for each other!